prestodb/tempto/README.md

 You can specify Requirements for your test through the `@Requires` annotation.
 Test methods and whole classes can be annotated with `@Requires`.
-If a class is annotated with `@Requires`, behavior is the same as when each test method in that class be annotated with `@Requires`.
+If a class is annotated with `@Requires`, behavior is the same as when each test method in that class is annotated with `@Requires`.
 The parameter passed to `@Requires` must be a class that extends the `RequirementsProvider` interface.
 This interface has a single method, `getRequirements()` that returns an instance of a `Requirement` object.